openstack-archive/networking-infoblox/doc/source/installation.rst

      - An integer ID used for the data center.
 This is used to form the stanza name for the rest of the options.
    * - grid_master_host
-     - The IP address of the Grid Master
+     - The IP address, hostname, or FQDN of the Grid Master (GM).
+       Proxying is supported so this does not have to be the exact IP or hostname of the GM if you have a situation where you cannot reach the GM directly in your network.
+It can be any connection information that proxies to the GM.
+   * - grid_master_name
+     - The name of the Grid Master (GM)
+       This has to be the exact GM name registered in the Infoblox grid.
    * - admin_user_name
      - The user name to use for the WAPI.
    * - admin_password
      - The password to use for the WAPI.
    * - wapi_version
      - The WAPI version to use.
-Default is 1.4.
-Version 2.2 or later is recommended, if your grid supports it (WAPI version 2.2 is supported in NIOS 7.2)
+Version 2.2 or later is recommended, if your grid supports it (WAPI version 2.3 is supported in NIOS 7.3)
+   * - wapi_max_results
+     - The maximum number of objects to be returned by WAPI.
+If this is set to a negative number, WAPI will return an error when the number of returned objects would exceed the setting.
+If this is set to a positive number, the results will be truncated when necessary.
+The default is -1000.
    * - ssl_verify
      - Set to false if you use a self-signed SSL certificate, and true if you use a certificate signed by a known certificate authority.
 You